-I’ve been a mom for over six years, and I’ve been in the adoption community for almost eight.
-When we were waiting to adopt for the first time, every single opportunity we had to be shown to expectant parent felt like a possibility with a sparkly, mega, capital P. However, as the years went on and we gained experience and education, we learned that not every opportunity should be our possibility.
+I’ve been a mom for over six years, and I’ve been in the adoption community and one of many adoptive parents for almost eight.
+When we were waiting to adopt for the first time, every single opportunity we had to be shown to expectant parents felt like a possibility with a sparkly, mega, capital P. However, as the years went on and we gained experience and education, we learned that not every opportunity should be our possibility.

 When you are new to adoption, especially when you are waiting for your first child, you are likely tempted to say “Yes” to adoption opportunities against your better judgment.
 You are desperately waiting to be called “Mom” or “Dad” by a child, to tote around a diaper bag or decorate a nursery, to send out adoption announcements to loved ones.
 However, no matter how long you have been waiting to become a parent, there are some valid reasons to say “no” to an adoption opportunity, including:

-–You are not prepared for the “worst case scenario.”
-Say your attorney or social workers calls with a situation that comes with a “however.”
+–You are not prepared for the “worst-case scenario.”
+Say your attorney or social worker calls with a situation that comes with a “however.”
 There are risks associated with this possible placement, and the person outlines those risks for you.
-They may be legal risks (such as an unknown biological father) or physical risks (baby was exposed to multiple illegal substances).
+They may be legal risks (such as an unknown biological father) or physical risks (the baby was exposed to multiple illegal substances).
 Whatever the risks are, you need to take them seriously and understand that there may be more risks you are unaware of.
-Are you prepared to parent this child if the “worst case scenario” is the true situation?
+Are you prepared to parent this child if the “worst-case scenario” is the true situation?

 –You aren’t financially prepared for the child.
 I’m friends with many adoptive parents who are raising children with physical, mental, and emotional special needs.
 The needs of the children can be very financially demanding on the adoptive family.
 Not only are there co-pays, deductibles, and travel costs, but also the emotional toll such special needs take on the entire family.